 This is all that is necessary to evaluate a linear recurrence quickly.
 Simply note that applying the recurrence n times gives xn = Mnx0, evaluate Mn as described, and multiply the result with x0 to get xn.

-A common idiom in TC and other contests is to ask for an answer modulo some number p, since the actual answer is too large to easily represent.
+A common idiom in TC and other challenges is to ask for an answer modulo some number p, since the actual answer is too large to easily represent.
 This technique works just as well for these situations, because the only operations that are performed are addition and multiplication.
 For each basic computation, take the result modulo p.
 You must, however, be more careful than usual about overflow, because even if M contains small entries, the fast exponentiation algorithm may multiply together two matrices with large entries.
 You should ensure that p2 is not too large for the type you are using.

 This algorithm is fast enough for almost all practical applications, but there are situations in which it is useful to have a formula for the ith term of a sequence.
 At this point, the mathematics gets a little heavy, and if your eyes start to glaze over, you should skip ahead to the example.
 A powerful tool in analysing matrix computations is the Jordan canonical form.
 Every square matrix M with real or complex entries can be written in the form M = P-1JP, where J has a special form.
 It has special types of block matrices along the diagonal and zeros everywhere else: